 For many years MDR-TB has been the most basic form of drug resistant TB, and the type of TB for which many statistics were collected.
-Then in 2016 RR-TB started to become more widely discussed because many people are now being diagnosed with TB using the GeneXpert test, which also detects resistance to rifampicin as well as resistance to isoniazid.
+Then in 2016 RR-TB started to become more widely discussed because many people are now being diagnosed with TB using the GeneXpert test.
+The GeneXpert test detects resistance to rifampicin as well as resistance to isoniazid.

 There are two main ways that you can get MDR TB or RR-TB.
 Firstly you can get it if you don’t take your drugs exactly as you have been instructed to by your health care provider.
 You may also get it if you are not taking the correct drugs.
 This could possibly be because your bacteria are resistant to more drugs than your health care provider realised.
 Maybe you have undiagnosed XDR-TB.
 This is referred to as acquired TB.

 You can also get MDR or RR-TB if you become infected with TB bacteria from another person who already has MDR or RR-TB.
 This is known as primary TB.
 It used to be believed that most people have acquired TB, but now it is realised that many more people than were previously realised have primary TB.

 Globally in 2016 about 490,000 people are estimated to have become ill with MDR-TB.
 In addition there were an estimated 110,000 people who had rifampicin resistant TB (RR-TB).
 So the number of people estimated to have had MDR-TB or RR-TB in 2016 was 600,000.
 Almost half of these cases (47%) were in India, China or the Russian Federation.
 There is more about TB in India and TB in China.